 Medicare Part B

 Part B provides coverage for certain doctors' services, outpatient care, medical supplies, and preventative care.
 Most Medicare Part B beneficiaries pay for the Part B coverage via a monthly premium that is deducted from their monthly Social Security benefits.
-For 2017, the standard part B premium amount is $134.
-However, some will pay less than this because a cap on the premium since it increased more than the Social Security cost-of-living-adjustment, while others may pay a higher amount if they have higher income.
+For 2021, the standard part B premium amount is $148.50.
+However, some will pay less than this because of a cap on the premium since it increased more than the Social Security cost-of-living adjustment, while others may pay a higher amount if they have higher income.

 Medicare Part C